Scriptural

 sort of knee jerk reflex to being challenged.
 They say they are already

-the very fact that Christians need to accept and admit that they are
+ground.
+This forgets the very fact that Christians need to accept and

 The third, and

-not last level, works on the concept that there's no actually "Bad"
+not last, level works on the concept that there's no actually "Bad"

-making a mockery of morality and the suffering of children.
+a mockery of morality and the suffering of children.

 A brief explanation